-The EdLaw Project is a partnership between the Children’s Law Center of Massachusetts and the Children & Family and Youth Advocacy Divisions of the Committee for Public Counsel Services focused on combating the School-to-Prison pipeline for indigent, court-involved youth through trainings for juvenile justice and child welfare attorneys; technical assistance for youth, parents, community organizations; and direct education advocacy.
+The EdLaw Project is an intiative between the Youth Advocacy Foundation and the Committee for Public Counsel Services Children & Family and Youth Advocacy Divisions of the Committee for Public Counsel Services focused on combating the School-to-Prison pipeline for indigent, court-involved youth through trainings for juvenile justice and child welfare attorneys; technical assistance for youth, parents, community organizations; and direct education advocacy.

 EdLaw ‘s original mission was to advocate for the educational needs of clients of the Youth Advocacy Project (the pilot pre-cursor of the Youth Advocacy Division).
 Between 2000 and 2011 EdLaw attorneys focused primarily on direct representation of low-income children in the Boston area.
 Assistance to these students included advocating for them to receive appropriate special education services, identifying new school placement after dropping out or being pushed out of school, preventing school exclusion, and stopping criminal complaints being issued against students stemming from school-based incidents.